On Test

 Around the Marina

-Having the joystick as part of the Mercury engine package takes a lot of the stress out of berthing manoeuvres and it's not necessarily all about the twist-and-go nature of the controls when coming alongside.
+Having the joystick as part of the Mercury engine package takes a lot of the stress out of berthing maneuvers and it's not necessarily all about the twist-and-go nature of the controls when coming alongside.
 If anything, Skyhook, which uses GPS to hold the boat in position, plays a bigger part because it allows the skipper to pause and take a breath safe in the knowledge that the boat isn't going to drift on the wind or tide while they regather themselves.

 That said, the 330 is almost as easy to control at slow speeds without the joystick, as we found on our test boat, fitted with the single D6 440 on a sterndrive.
 As standard, the boat has a bow thruster with a remote control and between that and the beautifully light steering, it's very easy to swing the sterndrive from lock to lock and ease the boat into position.
 The stubby Volvo Penta throttle snicks in and out of gear with satisfying positivity and though you can't spin the boat on its axis as easily as you can with the joystick, it's not far off.

 What about crewing?
 Well, the inclusion of a side door makes this job a lot easier, especially when you consider that most of these boats will be run by one or two people.
-To so easily be able to get from behind the helm to the side deck is of huge benefit and thanks to tall guardrails and plenty of hand hold it is a very safe boat to move around on.
+To so easily be able to get from behind the helm to the side deck is of huge benefit and thanks to tall guardrails and plenty of handholds it is a very safe boat to move around on.
 Neat touches like dedicated fender storage built into the aft end of the side decks and a step built into the top of the bulwarks to help with boarding are just the tip of the iceberg in terms of smart practical detailing aboard this boat.

 Marex 330 Scandinavia marina